LAPKT-dev/LAPKT-public/README.md

 there is no SAS-based planning language, this will probably be useful to integrate planners into applications that are able to define SAS planning tasks programatically.

-Search engine components are meant to be modular, allowing users of lwaptk to assemble and combine features of different search engines to come up with customized search strategies, within reason and without sacrificing (much) efficiency.
-In order to do so, lwaptk makes heavy use of C++ templates and the Static Strategy design pattern.
+Search engine components are meant to be modular, allowing users of LAPKT to assemble and combine features of different search engines to come up with customized search strategies, within reason and without sacrificing (much) efficiency.
+In order to do so, LAPKT makes heavy use of C++ templates and the Static Strategy design pattern.
 At the time of writing this, the modularity and decoupling of components isn't as high as I would like, there's still a lot of work to do :)

-lwaptk is bound to change rapidly and dramatically over the next months, so please keep this in mind when using this library.
+LAPKT is bound to change rapidly and dramatically over the next months, so please keep this in mind when using this library.

-2. BUILDING lwaptk
+2. BUILDING LAPKT
 ==================

-In order to build lwaptk you need to install scons (a GNU Makefile replacement) in your system.
+In order to build LAPKT you need to install scons (a GNU Makefile replacement) in your system.
 Refer to http://www.scons.org for directions on how to achieve this.